-4 Day Base Camp Adventure
+4 Day Adventure

 Spend 4 days exploring the Johnstone Strait, Blackfish Sound, the tidal narrows around Hanson Island and the southern tip of the Broughton Archipelago.
 You can expect to spend four to six hours a day on the water, to eat lunches on remote beaches, and to explore areas where larger marine mammals are more likely to be feeding.
 You will also visit the Plumper Islands and culturally significant Indigenous sites in the southern Broughtons.

-This unique, all-inclusive tour is always led by an experienced, SKGABC certified guide who will provide you with an immersive on water experience; ten delicious and hearty meals; and a comfortable stay at three different oceanfront base camps.
+This unique, all-inclusive tour is always led by an experienced SKGABC certified guide who will provide you with an immersive on water experience, ten delicious and hearty meals, and a comfortable stay at three different oceanfront base camps.
 The timing and routes of our trips are always determined by our guides.
 This allows them to create the best possible experience based off of the tides, daily conditions, and wildlife!
 No two trips are ever the same.

 The Day Before

 We recommend that you stay in Telegraph Cove or Port McNeill the evening before your scheduled departure.
 We will have your dry bags available for pickup at our office anytime before 5:30 p.m., the day before your trip.
 If you are wondering about nearby slumbering places, please see our list of places to stay!

 At 8:45 a.m. on your departure date, you will meet your guide at the North Island Kayak gathering area, at the end of the historic Telegraph Cove boardwalk.
 Your kayaks will be set out on our dock and all of the group gear will already be loaded.
 There will be some onshore orientations regarding the area, the gear, the kayaks, and paddling.
 After logistics are taken care of, you will launch and embark upon an incredible adventure in the Johnstone Strait!